moon-sky/level-up/LevelUp.md

 * Write a program in assembly language
 * Write an application in a functional language(Python)
 * ~~Write an application in an object-oriented language~~
-* Write an application in a prototype-based language
+* Write an application in a prototype-based language(javascript lua)
 * Write an application in a logic programming language
 * Write an application using the Actor model
 * Write an application in Forth